arminmoin/ML-Quadrat/README.md

 Make sure that you wait sufficiently long, so that the (sub-/nested) projects are built and you get a clean workspace without any errors.
 If that is not the case, sometimes cleaning the workspace (Project -> Clean... -> Clean all projects), updating the Maven projects (right click on a project -> Maven -> Update Project... -> Select All, you may also check the option **Force Update of Snapshots/Releases**) or restarting the Eclipse IDE (Eclipse Modeling Tools) might help.

-### How to create new model instances using the model editors?
 Before creating new model instances, you may want to take a look at our samples for 3 use cases: Smart Ping-Pong, Non-Intrusive Appliance Load Monitoring, and Energy Stock Exchange.
 Please check them out at https://github.com/arminmoin/ML-Quadrat/tree/master/ML2/org.thingml.samples/src/main/thingml.

 As mentioned above, one may trivially use a text editor and follow the syntax of our DSML (Domain-Specific Modeling Language) to create new model instances with the **.thingml** extension.
 However, in order to exploit the power of our DSML and modeling tool, one may either employ our graphical tree model editor (EMF-based) or our customized textual model editor (Xtext-based).
 In what follows, we illustrate both options.
 Regardless of your choice, you will need to follow the steps below: